mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Messaging systems that implement MLS have to provide a transport layer for delivering messages asynchronously and reliably.

+### Access Control

+The MLS protocol allows each member of the messaging group to perform operations equally.
+This is because all clients within a group (members) have access to the shared cryptographic material.
+However every service/infrastructure have control over policies applied to their own clients.
+Applications managing MLS clients can be configured to allow for specific Group operations.
+An application can, for example, decide to provide specific permissions to a group administrator that will be the one to perform add and remove operations, but the flexibility is immense here.
+On the other hand, in many settings such as open discussion forums, joining can be allowed for anyone.

+The MLS protocol can in certain modes can exchange unencrypted group operation messages.
+This flexibility is to allow services to perform access control tasks on behalf of the group.

+While the Application messages will always be encrypted, having the handshake messages in plaintext has inconvenients in terms of privacy as someone could collect the signatures on the handshake messages and use it for tracking.

+> **RECOMMENDATION:**
+> Prefer using encrypted group operation messages to avoid privacy
+> issues related to non-encrypted signatures.

 ### Recovery After State Loss

 Conversation participants whose local MLS state is lost or corrupted